Skip to main content

 Meta – Prospecting$1,40025$56.00

-Conversions up 12% (144 → 161) — higher click-through rate on new ads brought more qualified traffic.
+Conversions up 12% (144 → 161) — the increase occurred alongside a higher click-through rate on the new ads; the available metrics do not establish whether traffic quality changed.

-→ Testing a new landing page variant for the retargeting audience
+→ Review landing-page conversion signals for the retargeting audience

 Include